balena-io/docs/pages/installing/gettingStarted-Nitrogen6x.md

 ## Setting Up Your Device

-Put the SD card into your device, and connect either the ethernet cable or WiFi adapter.
-Now power up the device by inserting the micro usb cable.
+Put the SD card into your device.
+Note the Nitrogen6x board has 2 mircoSD slots, you will want to insert your SD card into the slot on the **top side** of the board.
+Now connect either the ethernet cable or a WiFi adapter.
+Once you have all the bits in place, power up the device by inserting the barrel jack cable into the power port.

 It can take a few minutes for the device to boot up and appear on the dashboard, so grab some tea while you wait.